opencaesar/oml-tutorials/tutorial-2.md

 }
 ```

 Note: in the OML code above a new element defined with the keyword `ri`, which is short for a relation instance.
-This is a a named instane that represents a reified link between two instances.
+This is a named instance that represents a reified link between two instances.
 A relation instance is typed by one or more relation entity (comparable to a concept instance being typed by one or more concepts).
-For example, the first relation instance above  naamed `orbiter-ground-data-system.presents.telemetryIn` is typed by the `mission:Presents` relation entity and is `from` concept instance `components:orbiter-ground-data-system` (a component) to concept instance `orbiter-ground-data-system.telemetryIn` (an interface).
+For example, the first relation instance above  named `orbiter-ground-data-system.presents.telemetryIn` is typed by the `mission:Presents` relation entity and is `from` concept instance `components:orbiter-ground-data-system` (a component) to concept instance `orbiter-ground-data-system.telemetryIn` (an interface).

 Note: Creating a relation instance is an alternative to creating an unreified (simple) link as we have doing so far.
 It is done when the link needs to be referenced by other statements (as we will see in P7), or when it needs to be characterized by values to its properties (defined in the domain of relation entity types).